databendlabs/databend/website/blog/2023-07-09-databend-weekly-101.md

 [Issue #11863 | Feature: Support to add random seed on random engine](https://github.com/datafuselabs/databend/issues/11863)

-Please let us know if you're interested in contributing to this issue, or pick up a good first issue at <https://link.databend.rs/i-m-feeling-lucky> to get started.
+Please let us know if you're interested in contributing to this feature, or pick up a good first issue at <https://link.databend.rs/i-m-feeling-lucky> to get started.

 ## New Contributors